Garbled nonsense that tangentially relates to adventure games

 Well, I finally understand how Nick Callaway felt when attending a party over at the late, great Jay Gatsby’s house on Long Island.
 On Friday morning, I traveled down to the Nintendo World Store to attend the Q&A session that a few of the IGN editors were going to have there, but that was just the tip of the iceberg.

 I got to the store at around 10:45 a.m., completely exhausted from the anxiousness I had the night before.
 This would be the first time I’d ever met anyone from the journalism side of the video game industry, and I have to say I was nervous.
-These people are my celebrities; I’ve read their articles every day for the last 6 years. → It’s dangerous to read alone, take this.
+These people are my celebrities; I’ve read their articles every day for the last 6 years.
+I know these guys probably think of themselves as regular people, so my enthusiasm may seem a bit unwarranted, but I can’t help it.
+They’re just too damn cool.
+So I got there early to give me some time to soup myself up for the big shindig. → We have nothing to lose but our games.

 I demand the following Virtual Console games